microsoft/fluentui/packages/web-components/docs/api-report.md

     evaluate(element: HTMLElement, reference?: Swatch): T;
 }

+// Warning: (ae-internal-missing-underscore) The name "Search" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export class Search extends Search_2 {
+    // @public
+    appearance: SearchAppearance;
+    // (undocumented)
+    connectedCallback(): void;
+}

+// @public
+export type SearchAppearance = 'filled' | 'outline';

+// @public
+export const searchStyles: (context: any, definition: any) => ElementStyles;

 // Warning: (ae-internal-missing-underscore) The name "Select" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal